hasmhib/unit1-2024/Project/README.md

 ## Proposed Solution

 Design statement:
 I will to design and make a crypto wallet application for a client who is s a local trader.
 The crypto wallet will be about tracking crypto wallet transactions and is constructed using the software python.
-It will take 3 weekns to make and will be evaluated according to the criteria A.
+It will take 3 weeks to make and will be evaluated according to the criteria A.

 ** USD Coin (USDC) is a digital currency that is fully backed by U.S. dollar assets.
 USDC is a tokenized U.S. dollar, with the value of one USDC coin pegged as close to the value of one U.S. dollar as it can get.
 The value of USDC is designed to remain stable, making USDC a stablecoin. **